ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Los Angeles City College has the same tuition for international students as for those from out of state.

-International students at Los Angeles City College can expect to pay around $8,280 per year, before any scholarships or financial aid.
+International students at Los Angeles City College usually pay around $8,208 per year, before any scholarships or financial aid.

-Students from outside of the U.S. usually do not qualify for for loans or grants from the U.S. government, but should research private or school-specific aid and scholarships.
-International students with need may be eligible for the following types of financial support at Los Angeles City College:
+Students from outside of the U.S. are not eligible for federal financial aid, but may be eligible for private or Los Angeles City College-specific grants, scholarships, and other funding opportunities.
+International students who demonstrate financial need may be eligible for the following types of financial support at Los Angeles City College:

 •Los Angeles City College-specific scholarships •International Students Tuition Waivers